-With finals approaching, it’s hard to avoid tunnel-vision and the looming anxieties about exams and culminating projects.
+With finals approaching, it can be hard for students to avoid tunnel-vision and the looming anxieties about exams and culminating projects.
 A psychology study at the University of Illinois, however, showed that participants who took occasional breaks from their task had an improved sense of focus and memory-retention, versus those who took no breaks.
-Giving your brain a break … Continue reading It’s Time for a Study Break!
-Six Ways to Unwind this Finals Season
+Giving … Continue reading It’s Time for a Study Break!
+Six Ways For Your Student to Unwind this Finals Season

 Zack Masciopinto is a soccer player for the Carnegie Mellon Men’s Soccer team and a mechanical engineering major.
 Growing up in Chicago, Zack played club soccer as a child, continued the sport for all four years of high school and is now playing his fourth consecutive season as a senior at CMU.
 His schedule is … Continue reading A Day in the Life of a Student Athlete: Zack Masciopinto